awaisamjad/Ant_Tracker/README.md

 - where the ant paths were selected for the visulisation

 ### raw_tracking_dataset.csv
-- the dataset found from a study that was then sorted in main.ipynb
+- the dataset found from a study that was then sorted in main.ipynb. data can be found here https://www.nature.com/articles/s41598-019-49655-3#Abs1

 ### temperature.csv
 - the temperature values from the Arduino sorted into a csv. it was cleaned.